 Quick Answer

-- BAH counts as qualifying income for a VA mortgage — most lenders include it at 100% when calculating how much you can borrow
+- BAH is commonly counted as qualifying income for a VA mortgage — lenders often include it when calculating DTI, subject to documentation, continuity, and lender guidelines

 - Because BAH is excluded from federal taxable income, its effective purchasing power is higher than the same dollar amount earned as gross wages — a $2,000/month BAH at the 22% tax bracket is equivalent to roughly $2,564/month in pretax wages